sahilohe/fictional-carnival/README.md

     `solana config set --url devnet` and change the `[programs.localhost]` to `[programs.devnet]` and `cluster = "localhost"` to `cluster = "devnet"` in the `Anchor.toml` file.

 14. now type `anchor build`! if we got everything correctly, we should see no errors!!
 If we are good, then hope for the best ahead, cause we are now heading to deploy our program to the devnet!!!
+15. Fingers crossed! type `anchor deploy` and now we wait!
+If we are all sure about every step we followed, we must see a Deploy success message on our terminal.
+And there you go, we succesfully deployed our program to the devnet and we are good to go on the next part of the project.